Indonesian cuisine: Gorontalo

-The strategic location of Gorontalo, between the Celebes Sea and Pacific Ocean in the north, and also Gulf of Tomini in the south, has made the Gorontalo region a strategic shipping route in the past.
-This long past history has formed the roots of a unique and distinctive culture in Gorontalo, including its unique dishes.
-Therefore, Gorontalo is also known as the land of spices with a unique taste of culinary.
+The strategic location of Gorontalo, between the Celebes Sea and Pacific Ocean in the north, and also Gulf of Tomini in the south, has made the Gorontalo region a historical shipping route.
+This long history formed the roots of culture in Gorontalo, including its unique dishes.
+In particular, Gorontalo is known for its use of spices.

 Gorontalese cuisine known for its fresh seafood, prepared using a full-palette of spices and herbs.
 Home of some Gorontalese delicacies such as binte biluhuta, ayam iloni, ikan iloni, sate tuna, tabu moitomo, sate balanga, sagela, pilitode, and bilentango.

 Gorontalo cuisine is also marked by a multi-cultural influence from other communities who migrated to Gorontalo, such as Arabs and Chinese culture.
 Moreover, Gorontalo's pastries are also famous for their sweetness and it has been influenced by European culture brought by the Dutch.

 In 2016, the Gorontalese recipe book: "Trailing the Taste of Gorontalo" won as the "Best in the World" at the Gourmand World Cookbook Award in Yantai, China for the Asian Cuisine from Asian Books category.